 The numbers don’t lie.

-Warning: The ‘Ka Ching!’ sound the EBay app makes when you get a bid is seriously addictive.
-You might want to sell everything you have on EBay.
+Warning: The ‘Cha Ching!’ sound the eBay app makes when you get a bid is seriously addictive.
+You might want to sell everything you have on eBay.
 For me it was like sitting down with a Costco-sized bag of Chicago mix for a ‘little snack’.

 Depending on whether you’re paid hourly or on salary, you might be able to pick up some extra work on Saturdays.
 When I was working in excavating I would take on extra Saturday jobs.
 Sometimes these were with my regular employer and sometimes they were with other people I met through the industry.
 When I was working with somebody else I would charge them more for giving up my weekend.